-Unfortunately, this organized house is not my house.
+Unfortunately, this organized house I speak of is not my house.
 This is my dream house—the one I strive to have.
-Right now, with all of the kids home for the summer, my house looks like a yard sale inside the house and a small army of soccer players have held kicking practice.
+Right now, with all of the kids home for the summer, my house looks like a yard sale inside the house.

 Having a highly efficient, organized house is what most of us aspire to.
 And while we may be far from it, here are a few great ideas to get you on the right path to utter organization.